celo-org/docs/blog/08-12-22-getting-started-on-celo-with-hardhat/gettng-started-on-celo-with-hardhat.md

 ```

 This command initializes a new instance of the Hardhat development environment.

-`Note`: If you run `'npx hardhat'` using Bash CLI, you get a weird error like this.
+> Note: If you run `'npx hardhat'` using Bash CLI, you get a weird error like this.

 ![image](images/14.png)